There are many ways to heal. Each of these

 Best for: anxiety, overthinking, perfectionism, motivation challenges

-Dialectical Behavior Therapy (DBT) DBT helps those who experience emotional intensity. when feelings escalate fast or communication becomes reactive.
+Dialectical Behavior Therapy (DBT) DBT helps those who experience emotional intensity.
+When feelings escalate fast or communication becomes reactive.
 It teaches how to stay grounded in moments that once felt overwhelming.
 With a strong foundation in mindfulness and compassion, DBT helps you navigate relationships, reduce impulsive actions, and feel steadier inside.

-Acceptance & Commitment Therapy (ACT) ACT invites you to stop battling your inner world and instead connect with your values; what truly matters to you.
+Best for: emotional regulation, relationship challenges, self-criticism, impulsive behaviors, and overwhelming emotionsAcceptance & Commitment Therapy (ACT) ACT invites you to stop battling your inner world and instead connect with your values; what truly matters to you.
 Rather than trying to eliminate every fear, doubt, or uncomfortable emotion, ACT teaches you how to create space for them

 while still taking meaningful steps toward the life you want.

-Mindfulness-Based Cognitive Therapy (MBCT)MBCT blends CBT tools with present-moment awareness.
+Best for: avoidance cycles, identity shifts, self-judgment, transitionsMindfulness-Based Cognitive Therapy (MBCT)MBCT blends CBT tools with present-moment awareness.
 It supports those who feel pulled into mental loops, emotional reactivity, or patterns that feel automatic.

 By learning to observe your internal experience with curiosity instead of fear,